codingisok-team/codingisok/_src/posts/2019-03-18-our-testing-philosophy.md

 def get_food_from_console():
   """
-  Returns (bool, str, False) if the user inputs a food
+  Returns (should_add=bool, str, False) if the user entered a food, (None, None, False) if the user entered an unrecognized command, (None, None, True) otherwise.
-    bool for whether to add or remove the food str for the food's identifier
-    False to indicate that the user isn't done

-  Returns (None, None, True) if the user doesn't input a food.
   """
   pass